Last updated 24 February 2021

 On command, Will’s body thrashes in the water, the large tail out of sight below the surface helps propel that 690-kilogram of crocodile flesh in a vertical thrust.
 One large foot claws the only solid object within reach – my Perspex chamber.
 I watch in awe as his gigantic jaw slowly opens giving me an insanely close view of his huge teeth.
 Before I could count Will’s pearly whites, the jaw ‘snaps’ shut with a ‘swooshing’ clap sound, which reminded me (weirdly) of the noise the last of the bathwater makes as it empties down the drain hole.

-Meet Will at the Crocosaurus Cove Darwin – the Cage of Death experience
+Jen meets Will at the Crocosaurus Cove Darwin in the Cage of Death experience

 I’d been in Darwin for almost ten days, breaking up the time with a day trip to Bathurst Island in the Tiwis, and two trips to Kakadu National Park.